austinfreenet/afn-docs/afn_nextgen_project.md

 Well that doesn't work... now it notifies over and over.
 If I don't get an answer back from either the Debian maintainers or the xautolock devs, I'll switch back to using my shell script.

+## 2017-1-10

+Ok, we're back on the shell script today.
+Let's get it running to shutdown the session.

+Here are the steps to setup the user session:

+   1. root syncs the golden homedir to /home/user
+   2. root switches to "user" and starts X (startx?)
+   3. user's X session starts
+   4. root begins monitoring idle time
+      * display a warning
+      * if the warning times out, root kills the user X session
+   5. goto 1

+Note: we should rename "user" to "client"

+Next we should make sure VirtualBox auto starts and watchusb*.py starts